Heritage conservation areas

 Kelowna’s heritage properties have historic, architectural and social value.
 A variety of tools and programs are used to protect and restore heritage properties in Kelowna.

-Heritage conservation areas have special heritage value and character, and are designated for long-term protection in an Official Community Plan.
+Heritage conservation areas (HCAs) have special heritage value and character and are designated for long-term protection in an Official Community Plan.
 Section 614 of the Local Government Act allows local governments to establish heritage conservation areas.

 - The Marshall Street area generally applies to properties located along Marshall Street and immediately east along Buckland Avenue and Rowcliffe Avenue